 The program places a high priority on outreach and accessibility within the constraints of its limited resources.
-Accordingly, it will continue to maintain its full time offices in Winchester and Harrisonburg and its outreach office in Staunton.
-The Winchester and Staunton offices should be relocated, if economically feasible and readily achievable, in order to provide improved accessibility for the disabled.
-BRLS will provide toll-free telephone access in both full time offices.
+Accordingly, it will continue to maintain its full time offices in Winchester, Harrisonburg, Lexington and Roanoke, and its outreach office in Staunton.
+BRLS will provide toll-free telephone access to its offices.
 It will continue its outreach efforts for the elderly and incapacitated by visiting various senior centers and by conducting home visits as needed.
-The program will strive to provide an approximate equality of services in each of its primary service areas, viz., Staunton area, Harrisonburg area, and the Winchester area, relative to the poverty population in each area.
-Should significant additional resources become available, the program should consider additional outreach efforts in the rural areas farthest from its offices, viz., Shenandoah County, Highland County, Page County, Clarke County, and Warren County.
+The program will strive to provide an approximate equality of services in each of its primary service areas, relative to the poverty population in each area.
+Should significant additional resources become available, the program should consider additional outreach efforts in the rural areas farthest from its offices.